 In October 2018, the Company entered into an agreement with Public Service Electric and Gas Company ("PSE&G") to implement various energy cost-reduction strategies and measures to improve the hospital's energy efficiency.
 Pursuant to the terms of the agreement, PSE&G funded a portion of certain energy-reducing capital projects without requiring repayment from the Company.
 The portion of the funding received from PSE&G that is required to be repaid over five years and does not bear interest was \$1.2 million.
-At December 31, 2022, the outstanding balance owed by the Company was \$0.2 million.
+At December 31, 2023, no outstanding balance was owed by the Company.